 How can we tell if we're over-watering or under-watering?

 From our limited experience, we can begin looking at where the yellowing is starting from.
 For example, if it starts to yellow from the tip of the leaves in, then this may suggest over-watering.
-We can have a quick look here:
+One example of this is a little plant here:

-From this observation, you may get a clearer idea of what's going on & what actions you can take to help the plants grow stronger again.
+In one other case, From this observation, you may get a clearer idea of what might be going on & what actions you can take to help the plants grow stronger again.

 If you see the yellowing begins from the tip in, then it may suggest over-watering.
 If however you see the yellowing starts from the inside of the leaf, then it may be under-watering.